 THE Mayor of Southampton kissed (or was supposed to kiss) the hand of the Queen of OUDE.
 There have been malicious hints that the feature thus saluted belonged to a Yahoo of Malabar, in the retinue of her throneless Majesty.
 The Mayor had not studied under M. D'ARPENTIGNY, and was, consequently, unable to satisfy himself whether the hand contained the real cold blood of an Oriental queen, or was no more than the extremity of a slave.
 But others may profit by the new science, Chirognomy, the successor of Chiromancy.
 To electors, civil service examiners, suitors of all kinds, masters in want of servants, parents doubtful as to the capacities of their sons, parties in the House of Commons suspicious of their leaders, this art is recommended.
-It is the flow of M. D'ARPENTIG-NY'S soul, M. D'ARPENTIGNY not hesitating to pass beyond the bounds of chiromantic divination practised by philosophers in all ages from Plato to Mademoiselle LENORMAND.
+It is the flow of M. D'ARPENTIG-NY'S soul, M. D'ARPENTIONY not hesitating to pass beyond the bounds of chiromantic divination practised by philosophers in all ages from Plato to Mademoiselle Lenormand.
 Fingers, indeed, are indices, in a new sense.
 Supple and elastic fingers, that bend easily backwards, are proofs of sagacity, of readiness, of an inquiring disposition, such as Excise officers should possess.
 Fingers illarranged and irregular, belong to hair-brained babblers, men without power or spirit, but capable of lampooning.
-Thick hands with fleshy fingers, indicate avarice; short and thick fingers, cruelty; nevertheless, beware of fingers long and delicate, for these belong to kid-nappers, sharpers, and diplomatists!
+Thick hands with fleshy fingers, indicate avarice; short and thick fingers, cruelty; nevertheless, beware of fingers long and delicate, for these belong to kidnappers, sharpers, and diplomatists!
 Notice, also, that men who keep their thumbs habitually hidden under their fingers, are of a sordid disposition.

-M. D'ARPENTIGNY has critics, but they are lenient.
-Chirognomy, they admit, is a less ostentations science than Physiognomy, or Phrenology; it would by no means have satisfied GALL or LAVATER.
+M. D'ARPENTIONY has critics, but they are lenient.
+Chirognomy, they admit, is a less ostentatious science than Physiognomy, or Phrenology; it would by no means have satisfied GALL or LAVATER.
 Yet the hand, as the instrument of our intelligence, is a very emphatic feature; the hand of a poet could not possibly resemble that of a metaphysician, or that of a dreamer the hand of an experimentalist.
-It depends upon the palm of your hand whether you love like Don Juan, and eat like Brillat-Savarin, or whether you love like Louis XV., and eat like Gargantua.
-So, according to the National, your knuckles decide whether you will be a slave of fancy, reasoner, or a writer of verse; at all events, if you have smooth knuckles, you will go to the hospital.
-As to the ends of the fingers, they may be spatular, square, or conical.
-NIMROD, CHRISTOPHER COLUMBUS, and CA-SANOVA had smooth fingers, with spatular ends; VAUCANSON'S and JACQUARD'S fingers, though spatular, were rough, as were those of Vauban, Carnor, Cohorn, and Arago; the capacities for all sciences, mechanics, sta- Charles Phelps, Esq., Montague-place, Russelltistics, dynamics, navigation, civil, military, square. and naval architecture and strategy are intimately dependent on the form of the hand.
+It depends upon the palm of your hand whether you love like Don Juan, and eat like Brillat-Savarin, or whether you love like Louis XV., and eat like Gargantua. if you have smooth knuckles, you will go to whom we derive the foregoing particulars, and the hospital.
+As to the ends of the fingers, who thus indicates another cause of distress: they may be spatular, square, or conical. by the failure of the vines since 1851; and the English NIMROD, CHRISTOPHER COLUMBUS, and CA-SANOVA had smooth fingers, with spatular ends; VAUCANSON'S and JACQUARD'S fingers, though spatular, were rough, as were those of Vauban, Carnot, Cohorn, and Arago; the capacities for all sciences, mechanics, statistics, dynamics, navigation, civil, military, and naval architecture and strategy are intimately dependent on the form of the hand.
 Nor are square-topped fingers to be disdained.
 They belong to the professors of moral, political, social, and philosophic science, and of didactic, analytical, and dramatic verse, grammar, language, logic, and geometry.
 To them are attributable all theories and ideas ranging beneath the zenith of poetry.
 Aristotle's fingers were of this quality.
-Nations in which these fingers premy Subalpine Kingdom, the Daily News made a spatular-fingered peoples.
+Nations in which these fingers prevail are more polite, simple, and elegant than spatular-fingered peoples.
 Thus, suggests M. D'ARPENTIONY, the French have the square, the English the spatular form.
-Large country. hands love detail; lesser hands are synoptical; small hands synthetic.
+Large hands love detail; lesser hands are synoptical; small hands synthetic.

 But the pride of the hand is the thumb.
-In default of all other evidence, said NEWTON, my dence on the matter, and finds himself entitled to in-
+In